organic-penguin/AppleWatchFaceAIColorPicker/README.md

 `$ git config --global user.name "John Doe"
 $ git config --global user.email johndoe@example.com`
 6. Run the make file configuration for the GitHub installation - `make git`
+7. Push a commit - `git push origin`
+8. Enter your username and password (This will be saved locally so that the script can continually push to your repo)

 #### Setup Camera Execution Button
   Use your favorite starting framework to run the `initializeButton.py` on boot.
 The button is defaulted to pin GPIO pin 21